 I am often asked what I believe are the key traits that underpin an effective change leader.
-Having been involved in change in the capacities of a people leader, a leader of change and a contributor to change, I've come to believe that there are a few key elements that underpin the success of a change leader.
+Having been involved in change in the capacities of a people leader, a leader of change and a contributor to change, I've come to believe that there are three key elements that underpin the success of a change leader.

 Strategic and Tactical Ambidexterity.
 The ability to work simultaneously in a strategic and tactical capacity will bode you well in leading change, or as a leader in general.
 The ability to keep an eye on the true north of the project whilst managing the day to day politics and project needs is a skill that not everyone possesses.
 However the best leaders have this desirable ability and it's what underpins their performance.
 Make time each day to reflect on the strategic elements of the project, whilst ensuring that factors like the administrative elements of the project are managed in the context of the project scope.
 Don't be blind to the politics of the project, and at the same time don't engage in games to do with the politics.
 In that one sentence you have a golden key to relationships success in the change project.